BrownCSCI1230/lab08_trimeshes/README.md

 ## 2. Cube

-Now that you know how to create a triagnle, you'll soon be able to start creating your own 3D shapes 🤗😇😎.
+Now that you know how to create a triangle, you'll soon be able to start creating your own 3D shapes 🤗😇😎.

 For our purposes, each shape is centered at the origin, and has a radius of 1.
 In other words, they lie in the range [-0.5, 0.5] on all axes.